shahjaidev/Img2Story/README.md

 `python -m flask run`

 **NOTE: You will also need to provide your own GPT3 api key in `gpt3_functions.py`**.
 GPT3 is not publicly available right now.
-You can request for on [openAI](https://openai.com/blog/openai-api/)
+You can request one at [openAI](https://openai.com/blog/openai-api/) or if you wish to run the entire system locally, please reach out to me (Jaidev, js5161@columbia.edu) and I can temporarily lend you mine.

 ## Final Demo

-A working final demo of the end to end full stack model after training can be found in [this youtube video](https://youtu.be/Fu52ATk7yq4)
+A working final demo of the end to end full stack system after training can be found in [this youtube video](https://youtu.be/Fu52ATk7yq4)